esphome/esphome-docs/components/servo.rst

 ----------------------------

 The easiest way to control your servo from Home Assistant is to add a ``number`` to your ESPHome configuration.
-This will automatically show up in Home Assistant and you can control its value through the ``number.set_value`` service.
 See :ref:`Number <config-number>` for more information.

 .. code-block:: yaml